amitofsk/dandy/docs/Dandy.md

  - Option B: Raspberry Pi Pico (RPi) and CircuitPython
  - Option C: PSoC6 and MicroPython
  - Option D: Arduino

 Follow the option of your choice for this section.

-All of the examples in this section have three versions.
-The one with MP in its file name is the MicroPython version, the one with CP in its files name is the CircuitPython version, and the one with Ard in its file name is the Arduino version.
+All of the examples in this section have four versions.
+File names ending in MP are for Option A, file names ending in CP are for option B, file names ending in PSoC are for option C, and file names ending in Ard are for option D.

+Note that all of the example files in the `microcontr` directory should be run on the microcontroller.
+All of the files in the `examples`, `widgets`, and `utilities` directories, however, are to be run on the computer.

 ### 5.1 Option A: Micropython and RPi
 #### 5.1.1 Build the circuit